Aderfish/VolcanoDemo/proposal/proposal.md

 ## Abstract
 The final objective is to have a scene of a realistic volcano eruption rendered in real time.
-The user would be able to play with the simulation parameters in order to get various volcano eruptions.
+The user will be able to play with the simulation parameters in order to get various volcano eruptions.

-The scene would consist of the following:
+The scene will consist of the following:
 <ul>
 <li>A volcano terrain that is proceduraly generated (terrain + texture)</li>
 <li>Particles effects to represent the smoke above the crater</li>